 Use Direct Mail - Mail out council promotional materials to a list that includes community service, civic or religious groups, town hall staff and elected officials, business associations, individual artists and cultural groups, school representatives, etc. Consider developing a mailing list on a member's computer which can make labels easily or piggyback with a town mailing that is already being done (i.e. census, water/electric bill etc).

-Start an Email List or Listserv - Collect email addresses at all public events where the council has a presence.
+Start an Email List - Collect email addresses at all public events where the council has a presence.
 Then communicate regularly about what is happening in the community.
 Some councils have had success with email marketing companies like Constant Contact.
 While email marketing is a convenient (and "green") alternative to direct mail, make sure you do your homework first to avoid being identified as "spam."
 See tips on email marketing.

 Submit Calendar Listings - These succinct notices are meant to encourage a listing in a local calendar.
 They generally follow a "who-what-where" format, with an announcement or short description of the event.
 Check the web sites of your city or town and local newspaper to see if they publish online calendar listings.
 For more information about publicity resources, see the ArtSake blog post How to Let the Universe Know about your Art News.